Skip to main content

 Can freezing temperatures freeze your lungs?

-Your body does its best to keep your core temperature about 37 degrees, and your lungs are encased within the thoracic cavity.
+Your body does its best to keep your core temperature between 97 and 99 degrees Fahrenheit, and your lungs are encased within the thoracic cavity.
 Unless your whole body is at risk, freezing your lungs should not be a risk.

 Your body is well-designed to adapt to cold air.
 There are many mechanisms that allow for warming and humidification of the air before it hits your lungs, where a gas exchange happens.
 Cold air is generally drier, and your body works to humidify this.
 In that process, it can cause irritation to the airways, which results in a process called bronchospasm, where those airways narrow and tighten, and you get that feeling of shortness of breath.